 During the second panel discussion, Bennett Freeman outlined the challenges facing companies as they try to communicate with users about events such as content restriction, surveillance, and network shutdowns, which generally occur during moments of tension with governments.
 He tied the company discussions on transparency into the broader debate about transparency in Internet governance.
 The recent Geneva Internet Conference held a workshop on aiming for full transparency, accepting occasional translucency, suggesting practical ways for differentiating between disclosure and secrecy contexts.
 Jovan Kurbalija explained that empathy is needed in order to overcome the breakdown in communication and foster the understanding of the reasoning behind a particular approach.
 Yet, evidence-based policy-making seems to pose another dilemma: paralysis by complexity.
 The ultimate objective might not be achieved due to the inflation of data, Kurbalija noted.
 Streamlining reporting (combining governmental and business perspectives) might be a practical step in this direction and a conversion point for the Geneva institutional landscape.

 When asked about the challenges and risks that companies face when they try to communicate to users about governmental requests for data, Milka Pietikainen explained that it is important to understand the multi-faceted relationship between telecommunications companies and governments.
-Telecommunications operators hold several licences from different government entities, and if authorities are displeased by a company’s disclosures, this may have direct consequences for its ability to render services to customers.
+Telecommunications operators hold several licenses from different government entities, and if authorities are displeased by a company’s disclosures, this may have direct consequences for its ability to render services to customers.
 In some operating contexts there may be threats to the security of personnel.
 Under these circumstances, a company can still take steps towards transparency, such as engaging in discussions with the government directly, capacity development among employees, and confidential discussions with investors and other stakeholders on company efforts to push back against requests that do not follow legal procedures.

 Dan Bross indicated that Microsoft aims to help its 500 million users around the world understand the company’s actions and motives in responding to requests, while the company is conscious that many of these users do not read transparency reports.
 Communicating regularly with affected users – both publicly and privately on occasion – to the extent that this is allowed is seen as essential to building trust.
 Microsoft issued its first transparency report in 2013, but it has built on the experience of other companies to improve its reporting.

 Jane Møller Larsen drew on her experience working with journalists across 40 countries and emphasized that companies must find effective ways to communicate with users, who are often young and do not read reports that are presented in an academic manner.
 She highlighted the importance of direct dialogue with bloggers and other direct stakeholders.
-Company licence agreements also remain opaque, and greater transparency around their terms could serve advocacy purposes and promote cohesion in the range of a company’s activities, perhaps reducing the number of illegitimate demands.
+Company license agreements also remain opaque, and greater transparency around their terms could serve advocacy purposes and promote cohesion in the range of a company’s activities, perhaps reducing the number of illegitimate demands.

 In conclusion, Mark Stephens emphasized that while companies have made significant progress in increasing transparency about communications surveillance, governments must now show greater leadership.
 Milka Pietikainen indicated that stakeholders often have common goals and indicated that companies should continue to share best practices, as the Industry Dialogue has done, in order to understand their different operating contexts and to build trust.
-Jovan Kurbalija concluded that cross-fertilisation might be the way forward, as ‘binary issues have to be addressed in an analogue way’, with realistic expectations.
+Jovan Kurbalija concluded that cross-fertilization might be the way forward, as ‘binary issues have to be addressed in an analogue way’, with realistic expectations.